DC Circuit Components 221

 electrodes

-A device within a circuit that conducts electricity.
+A device in an electrical circuit that conducts electricity.
 Electrodes have a positive or negative charge.

 electrolyte